MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-connect-azure-consumption-insights.md

 Once you select **Done** in the **Advanced Editor** window, the preview refreshes and data from the specified month range appears in the table.
 Select **Close & Apply** and return.

 ### Step 3: Move measures and custom columns to the new report
-Next you'll need to move any custom columns or measures you created into the new details table.
+Next, you'll need to move any custom columns or measures you created into the new details table.
 Here are the steps.

 1. Open Notepad (or another text editor).
 2. Select the measure you want to move, copy the text from the *Formula* field, and place it in Notepad.